 In view of the Respondent's failure to submit a response, the Panel shall decide this administrative proceeding on the basis of the Complainant's undisputed representations and adduced proof pursuant to paragraphs 5(f), 14(a) and 15(a) of the Rules and draw such inferences it considers appropriate pursuant to paragraph 14(b) of the Rules.
-In the absence of evidence to the contrary, the Panel is entitled to accept all reasonable allegations and inferences set forth in the Complaint and annexes as true unless the evidence is clearly contradictory.
+In the absence of evidence to the contrary, the Panel may accept all reasonable allegations and inferences set forth in the Complaint and annexes as true unless the evidence is clearly contradictory.
 See Vertical Solutions Mgmt., Inc. v. webnet-marketing, inc., FA 95095 (FORUM July 31, 2000) (holding that the respondent's failure to respond allows all reasonable inferences of fact in the allegations of the complaint to be deemed true); see also Talk City, Inc. v.
 Robertson, WIPO Case No. D2000-0009 (WIPO February 29, 2000) ("In the absence of a response, it is appropriate to accept as true all [reasonable] allegations of the Complaint.").

-A. Identical or Confusingly Similar to a Mark in which Complainant has a Right:
+1. Identical or Confusingly Similar to a Mark in which Complainant has a Right:

 To succeed under the first element, a complainant must pass a two-part test by first establishing that it has rights, and thereafter that the disputed domain name is either identical or confusingly similar to the mark.
 The first element of a UDRP complaint "serves essentially as a standing requirement."
-Here, the Complainant has established that it has rights in the word mark NEXGARD® by providing the Panel with the evidence that it has registrations in several jurisdictions for its mark.
-The fact that these registrations do not include Thailand the Respondent's residence is of no relevance.
+Here, the Complainant has established that it has rights in the word mark ADECCO by providing the Panel with the evidence that it has registrations in several jurisdictions for its mark, including in India the jurisdiction in which the Respondent is located.

 The consensus view which the Panel adopts is that a national or an international trademark registration is sufficient to establish rights in that mark.
-As such, the Panel finds that the Complainant has established that it has a right in the word mark NEXGARD®.
+Here, the Complainant alleges that it has trademarks in many national jurisdictions and attaches its trademark registration issued by the Trademark Office of the Government of India, No. 5748421dated 30-09-204.
+As such, the Panel finds that the Complainant has established that it has a right in the word mark ADECCO.